smithbrian387/smithbrian387/README.md

 Hi!

-I'm Brian Smith, I had basic exposure to comp sci in college and am creating basic physics simulation as a way to learn python.
+I'm creating basic physics simulations as a way to learn python!